Saint Gregory the Great Catholic School is AdvancED accredited, and the Diocese of Richmond is AdcancED accredited as a school system.

 Grades K-5 – receive a challenge enrichment activity once a week in the classroom.
 Many lessons will be integrated into the science curriculum using the Nancy Larson Science materials

-Grades 6-8 – receive hands on learning integrated into cross curricular lessons.
+Grades 6-8 – receive hands-on learning integrated into cross-curricular lessons.

-Middle School Life Skills Program
+Life Skills Program Grades 4-8

 The curriculum is created through combining several relevant and meaningful resources designed for Middle School Students.
 Some of the values and competencies we cover include: